 - Scholarship winners must enroll and start classes between September 2015 and March 2016 or the scholarship will be forfeited.

 Scholarship Selection Process

 A scholarship committee comprising members of Walden University will review the nominations and all submitted application materials and select the scholarship recipients.

 Scholarship Announcements and Publicity

-Students who withdraw from the program or university or change to another degree program not eligible for this scholarship will forfeit the scholarship.
+Students who withdraw from the program or university or change to another degree program are not eligible for this scholarship and will forfeit the scholarship.
 Should the scholarship be forfeited, students need not reimburse Walden for funds already disbursed to them.
-In order for scholarship funding to continue throughout the length of the program, recipients must meet the satisfactory academic progress criteria set forth by Walden University’s current catalog for the duration of their program.
+In order for scholarship funding to continue until the award is depleted, recipients must meet the satisfactory academic progress criteria set forth by Walden University’s current catalog for the duration of their program.
 If a student is in a new semester and forfeited in the previous semester (due to internal lag time), the student will receive a revised bill for the prior semester, in which the scholarship was received.

-The cost of books and course materials is included in the tuition for some of Walden’s programs and specializations.
-However, scholarship recipients enrolling in Walden’s PhD in Education program are responsible for the cost of books and materials.
-Scholarship recipients enrolling in either the PhD in Education program or the Doctor of Education (EdD) program are also responsible for all associated residency costs.
+Scholarship recipients enrolling in our doctoral programs are also responsible for all associated residency costs.
 All recipients who enroll in a Walden program are responsible for the technology fee each term as well.
 Recipients are responsible for all other non-tuition costs including but not limited to residency travel and other university or program fees as applicable.